Screener

 Your answer provides context for your results — the questions and risk areas are the same regardless of what you select.

 Q2.
-Who are your customers — the people or organisations that use or pay for your product or service?
+Who are your customers — the people or organizations that use or pay for your product or service?

 Select all that apply